www3cam/msbiprivate/README.md

 ```

 Note the `init_simulations` and the `round_simulations` are abnormally low for speed reasons.
 These numbers should be in the 1000s at least.

+This package has been lightly tested.
+Feel free to report any errors here.